-Generally, two sources of hydrogen contribute to the embrittlement: environmental gaseous hydrogen and electrochemical reaction generated hydrogen.
-Experiments are designed according to the operating conditions to evaluate the susceptibility of hydrogen embrittlement.
-Hydrogen environments may affect every aspect of mechanical properties such as tensile strength, elongation, fatigue life, fatigue crack growth rate and fracture toughness.
+Hydrogen containing environments may affect every aspect of mechanical properties such as tensile strength, elongation, fatigue life, fatigue crack growth rate and fracture toughness.
 The attributes of the mechanical properties can be evaluated by conducting the pertinent experiments in the desired hydrogen environment or on hydrogen precharged specimens.

 Several test methods were developed over the past years.
 Standard test methods appropriate for hydrogen embrittlment in gaseous hydrogen exist.
-Since hydrogen embrittlement and stress corrosion cracking share many common features, the tests to evaluate materials resistance to SCC can also be applied to study materials' behavior in hydrogen environment.
+Since hydrogen embrittlement and stress corrosion cracking share many common features, the tests to evaluate materials resistance to SCC can also be applied to study materials' behaviour in hydrogen, Syngas and carbon monoxide environment.
 Typical tests for hydrogen embrittlement are described as follows: